Jason W. Fox, MA, APC *California BBS Registered Intern - Currently Unsupervised

 Jason's first practicum included an African American senior with late-stage Dementia and Cirrhosis of the liver at AgeSong Woodpark, a senior care facility in the Bay Area.
 His client shared memories of Harvey Milk's election to the Board of Supervisors, and the historic liberation marches in the Castro District in 1977.

-Subsequently, Fox worked with the Department of Health & Human Services (SFDPH).
-As an Intern with Comprehensive Crisis Services, he responded to 5150 assessments for adults and children (harm to themselves or others) throughout the City of San Francisco, including the treacherous Tenderloin.
+Next, Fox pursued an internship with the Department of Health & Human Services (SFDPH).
+At Comprehensive Crisis Services, he responded to 5150 assessments for adults and children (harm to themselves or others) throughout the City of San Francisco, including the treacherous Tenderloin District.

-Jason counseled a Latin American victim of gang-related homicide, as well as an oppositionally defiant African American child at his home in the suburban Bayview district.
-He provided therapy for a Chinese American adolescent involved in Domestic Violence & Attempted Murder resulting in parental imprisonment.
+Jason focused his training on diversity and social justice while counseling a Latino victim of gang-related homicide, as well as an oppositionally defiant African American child at his home in the densely urban Bayview district.
+He also provided therapy for an adolescent Chinese American boy involved in Domestic Violence & Attempted Murder resulting in parental imprisonment.

-In 2018, Fox completed a second internship at Paradigm San Francisco - an affluent Teen Anxiety, Depression, and Drug Rehabilitation Center in Marin County, California.
-He was responsible for individual & family therapy and delivered the weekly Multifamily Presentation on Saturdays.
+In 2018, Fox completed a third internship at Paradigm San Francisco - an Adolescent Residential Treatment program focusing on Anxiety, Depression, and Substance Abuse in Marin County.
+Teens addressed behavioral issues by focusing on the needs of the body, mind and spirit through meditation, equine therapy, yoga and visual arts.
+Jason was responsible for individual & family therapy and delivered the weekly Multi-family Presentation on Saturdays.

 Since 2020, Jason completed 1100 post-graduate hours of Individual and Group therapy at Casa Rene, a 10-bed Crisis Residential Unit operated by Buckelew Programs, the "leading Behavioral Health Organization in the North Bay.

 Casa Rene provides an alternative to Locked Acute Psychiatric Inpatient Care.
-At least 60% of patients are Marin County's homeless population suffering from Complex Crisis to comorbid diseases from Schizophrenia, and PTSD to alcohol, and drug addiction.
+At least 60% of their patients are Marin's homeless population suffering from Complex Crisis to comorbid disorders from Schizophrenia, PTSD and Substance Abuse.
 All referrals come through the Crisis Stabilization Unit (CSU) at Marin General Hospital.

 The California Board of Behavioral Sciences (BBS) requires 3000 hours for licensure, and Fox plans to develop a private practice utilizing Internet Counseling in California and Hawaii at some point in the future.